ItzLoonie/TownOfLoonie/README.md

 Due to limitations, whether Parasite knows the Impostors varies.<br>
 The intended design was that they didn't know.<br>

-### SidekickMadmate
+### Sidekick

 Create and idea by たんぽぽ<br>

 Team : Impostors<br>
 Basis : Undecided<br>

-The SidekickMadmate is an acquired Madmate Role assigned by Impostors in task phases.<br>
+The Sidekick  is an acquired Madmate Role assigned by Impostors in task phases.<br>
-Some kind of Shapeshifter-based Impostors can give SidekickMadmate by Shapeshifting next to a target.<br>
+Some kind of Shapeshifter-based Impostors can give Sidekick by Shapeshifting next to a target.<br>

 **NOTE:**
-- The **"nearest"** Crewmate becomes SidekickMadmate no matter to whom the Impostors Shapeshift.
+- The **"nearest"** Crewmate becomes Sidekick no matter to whom the Impostors Shapeshift.

 ## Impostor/Crewmate